 At some point, you’ll probably feel sad, angry and/or anxious about vulvodynia’s impact on your life.
 These are common feelings among women with vulvodynia and it helps to discuss them with a family member, friend or health care professional.
 Some women find that writing in a daily journal helps them to deal with their feelings.

 You do have to be careful that negative emotions don’t become paralyzing and dominate your life.
 In the beginning, it is common for women with vulvodynia to feel that the pain has taken over their life.
 To overcome feeling helpless and regain control of your life, first you have to accept the pain and then you have to ‘take ownership’ of it.
 This involves being realistic about what you can or can’t do and not allowing your physical limitations to define who you are.
 It really makes a difference when you view the glass as ‘half full’ rather than ‘half empty.’
 Many people have chronic pain and some lead happy and fulfilling lives, while others do not.
 What makes the difference is choosing to focus on your strengths and enjoy the activities that you are able to do, instead of dwelling on what you cannot do.
 Simply put, you can have a rewarding life in spite of chronic pain.
 An important part of this process is developing a positive attitude, which can take time and practice.
-Substitute negative thoughts such as, “I’m never going to feel better,” with “I’m going to do everything I can to feel better.”
+Substitute negative thoughts such as, “I’m never going to feel better,” with say “I’m doing everything I can to feel better.”
 Negative thoughts cause anxiety, which intensifies pain.
-Maintaining a positive attitude takes the focus off your pain and keeps anxiety in check, which helps you feel better both emotionally and physically.
+Maintaining a positive attitude takes the focus off your pain and helps to keep anxiety in check, which helps you feel better both emotionally and physically.

 Adopt a Healthy Lifestyle

 A nutritious diet, adequate sleep and daily exercise are important for everyone, especially people with chronic pain.
 Eat a balanced diet with lots of vegetables and fruits, limit simple carbohydrates and unhealthy fats, and drink at least 6 glasses of water daily.
 If you need guidance on healthy eating, see a nutritionist.
 Since sleep, mood and pain are closely linked, it’s important to get enough restorative sleep.
 If you’re not sleeping 7 or 8 hours each night, or have difficulty falling asleep because of pain, talk to your provider.
 Although many people with chronic pain hesitate to exercise, unused muscles generally cause more pain than toned, flexible ones.
 Research shows that aerobic exercise boosts the body’s natural painkillers and enhances mood.
 Under the guidance of a health care professional, choose an appropriate exercise program.
-You don’t have to overdo it, e.g., you can start by walking 15 minutes daily.
+You don’t have to overdo it, e.g., you can start by walking 10 minutes a day.
 Everyday stress can also worsen pain, but you can learn to control it with meditation or relaxation techniques, such as deep breathing and yoga.
 Discuss stress-relieving strategies with your provider or a psychologist.
 A helpful relaxation video can be found at the following link: http://theacpa.org/Relaxation-Guide.

 Be an Active Participant in Your Care